 Cleopatra: "Serpent of the Nile" by Mary Fisk Pack, illustrations by Peter Malone.
 An illustrated look at the life of the Egyptian pharaoh from the Thinking Girl's Treasury of Dastardly Dames series for ages 9 to 12.

-Also for ages 9 to 12: Cleopatra: The Life of an Egyptian Queen by Gary Jeffrey; Cleopatra by Ron Miller and Sommer Browning, Cleopatra: Ruler of Egypt by Kerrily Sapet; Cleopatra by Peter Vennema, illustrated by Diane Stanley; and Queen Cleopatra by Tom Streissguth.
+Also for ages 9 to 12: Cleopatra: The Life of an Egyptian Queen by Gary Jeffrey; Cleopatra by Ron Miller and Sommer Browning, Cleopatra: Ruler of Egypt by Kerrily Sapet; and Cleopatra by Peter Vennema, illustrated by Diane Stanley.

 The Treasures of the Seven Seas: Cleopatra and the Mystery of the San Diego by Marianne Meyer Bianchi and Franck Goddio.
 Explains how underwater archaeologists search for artefacts from lost cities.
 Includes photos.